josuefischeroficial/josuefischeroficial/README.md

 > I develop static pages (landing web pages), ideal for your portfolio, business or enterprise.
 I like to code things from scratch and enjoy bringing ideas to life in the browser.

 ## Languages I speak:
-> HTML, CSS, Python, Java.
+> HTML, CSS, JavaScript, Python.

 ## Development tools:
-> Git, GitHub, Bulma, Visual Studio Code, Codepen, Terminal.
+> Git, GitHub, Bulma, Visual Studio Code, Codepen, Terminal, SQL WorkBench.